ToshioCP/Gtk4-tutorial/src/sec15.src.md

 These codes have become really simple thanks to tfenotebook.c and tfetextview.c.

-## Primary instance
+## A primary instance

-Only one GApplication instance can be run at a time per session.
+Only one GApplication instance can be run at a time in a session.
 The session is a bit difficult concept and also platform-dependent, but roughly speaking, it corresponds to a graphical desktop login.
 When you use your PC, you probably login first, then your desktop appears until you log off.
 This is the session.